maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 First, it creates a new blob file in the directory at `alpha/.git/objects/`.

-This file contains the compressed contents of the `data/letter.txt` file.
+This file contains the compressed content of the `data/letter.txt` file.

-The name of this file is derived by hashing the file's contents.
+The name of this file is derived by hashing the file's content.
 Hashing a piece of text means running a program on it that turns it into a smaller* piece of text that uniquely* identifies the original.
 For example, Git hashes `a` to `5e40c0877058c504203932e5136051cf3cd3519b`.
 This hash is a short, unique identifier for the current content of `number.txt`.
 The first two characters are used as the name of a directory inside `alpha/.git/objects/`: `5e`.
-The rest of the hash is used as the name of the file that holds the contents of added file: `40c0877058c504203932e5136051cf3cd3519b`*.
+The rest of the hash is used as the name of the file that holds the content of added file: `40c0877058c504203932e5136051cf3cd3519b`*.

 Notice how just adding a file to Git saves its content to the objects directory.
-If the user were to delete the `data/letter.txt` file the working copy, its contents would still be safe inside Git.
+If the user were to delete the `data/letter.txt` file the working copy, its content would still be safe inside Git.

 Second, `git add` adds the file to the index.
 The index is a list that contains every file that Git has been told to keep track of.
 It is just a file that lives at `alpha/.git/index`.
-Each line of the file maps a tracked file to a hash of its contents at the moment it was added.
+Each line of the file maps a tracked file to a hash of its content at the moment it was added.

 ```
 data/letter.txt 5e40c0877058c504203932e5136051cf3cd3519b